-- The project’s piping scope was to finalize and prove the current overall design arrangement, resolve any clash issues, and then execute isometrics and MTO’s for fabrication.
-DBM Vircon was given a very tight schedule of 1.5 months which was successfully met.
+- DBM Vircon were also involved in the project’s piping scope for the basic line route for the tailings line.
+DBM Vircon were required to finalize the route and complete the design of the distribution header, resolve any clash issues, and then execute isometrics and MTO’s for fabrication.
+DBM Vircon was given a very tight schedule of 1.5 months, which was successfully met.

 - In addition to weekly meetings, DBM Vircon met with the design team in their local offices, as required, to resolve any issues.
 Being local, the daily interaction with the client either face-to-face or via phone helped clear communication between both parties resulting in limited time being lost.

 - DBM Vircon’s consistent compliance to the client’s needs, delivering via phases and packages of work to assist the client in getting Workpacks issued.

 - At completion, DBM Vircon issued a total of 28,000 tonnes of structural steel and platework.
 The Firetail scope included 70 BIM models & 340lm of piping models, whilst the Kings Valley scope consisted of 130 BIM models.

 Solomon Iron Ore Mine Project Highlights & Challenges:

 - DBM Vircon received the initial Vault steelwork design drawings 2 weeks late and with a number of outstanding items, we were able to meet the tight schedule of the project imposed by the demand to keep the workshop busy and meet tight shipping dates.
 This was achieved by having the experienced personal that had the ability to work through hold points and preliminary information asking the correct questions allowing us to start detailing prior to final design.

 - Parallel workflows were achieved with progressive packages of work being modeled and detailed whilst detailed design continued.